CSC207-UofT/course-project-newtapp/phase1/design_document.md

  - Int IDs

-   After working on our code, we decided to change User IDs from a string to a unique integer ID.
-Originally, we planned to pair non-unique usernames with a unique string userID, consisting of the username itself and a number identifier, such as "alex#01".
-We wanted to compare the User Dds lexicographically based on the Unicode value of each string character, to be easily able to sort and search through IDs.
+   Originally, we planned to pair non-unique usernames with a unique string userID, consisting of the username itself and a number identifier, such as "evan#10".
+However, in considering how our data will be stored in a database, we decided it would be much simpler to assign each user a unique integer identifier (and conveniently our database can handle the creation of these values for us).
+In considering these things, we also decided to enforce unique usernames.
+As it is was not clear to us how to easily and securely allow a user with a non-unique username to login to their account using their username.

-   However, after moving to Spring Boot and implementing Databases for getting and writing data, we found PostgreSQL Databases to offer an easy way of automatically setting unique integer IDs in chronological order, so we decided to utilize PostgreSQL's handy implementation of int ids.

 -  Request and Response Models for requests between users and interactors